flotiq/flotiq-blog/README.md

    The next step is to configure our application to know from where it has to fetch the data.

-   You need to create a file called `.env` inside the root of the directory, with the following structure:
+   You need to create a file called `.env.development` inside the root of the directory, with the following structure:

     ```
     FLOTIQ_API_KEY=YOUR FLOTIQ API KEY